ruoshui-git/MKS65-shell/README.md

 3. redirection & | together: > on the first cmd will happen to the first command, > on the second command happens to the whole thing
   - for "<" this shouldn't really matter

+- IMPORTANT:
+  - Use the O_CLOEXEC flag in open so closing fds after exec is not needed